srsarangi/riscv-emulator/Doc/Readme.txt

-Here details about emulator is stored in multiple files.
+Here details about the riscem emulator are stored in multiple files.